BozJR/stats-preview-card-component/README.md

-# Frontend Mentor - Stats preview card component solution
+# Stats preview card component

-This is My solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to the a Stats preview card component (could be a useful add to the bottom of a webpage).

 ## Table of contents